ashutosh6120/DataStructuresLab-CS36L/README.md

 # DataStructuresLab-CS36L

-DataStructures Programs Done In Lab
+DataStructures Programs Done In Lab.

 All programs written in C language.

+This includes linkedlist,stack,queues,binarytree programs.